bseverino/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library that is component-based and makes it easier for developers to reuse components in order to create interactive UIs.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means visualizing what components you need to build an app.

 - [ ] Describe state.

+State is the current status of the app or components - when state changes, the DOM is re-rendered.

 - [ ] Describe props.

+Props are properties which are passed down from parent components to child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that happen outside of the scope of the function being executed.
+You can use useEffect() to tell React to execute a certain side effect after the DOM finishes rendering.

 ## Project Set Up